apawate/apawate/README.md

 Here's some things I'm working on:
   - Coding the game of Set in Python (for my Computer Programming class)
-    - The repo is private for now (I don't want other classmates stealing the code) but I'll make it public once I finish.
+    - The repo is private for now (I don't want other classmates stealing the code) but I'll make it public once I finish. *Update: I submitted it yesterday (3/26), so it will be available soon.)
-    - Currently, I'm trying to make it multiplayer in real-time over the internet, which will be hard.
+    - Currently, I'm trying to make it multiplayer in real-time over the internet, which is hard.
+There's one bug which keeps popping up...
   - Working on software for my robotics team, @Team846